CleverCloud/cliparse-node/README.md

 #### Top-level help

 ```
-$ my-executable
+$ my-executable --help
+Usage: my-executable
-my-executable: Simple CLI written for the sake of the example.
+Simple CLI written for the sake of the example.

-Available options:
---help, -h, -?                          display help
+Options:
+[--help, -?]
+Display help about this program

 Available commands:
+help                            Display help about this program
-  echo VALUE                            display the given value
+echo VALUE                      Display the given value
-  add2 [INT]                            add 2 to the given integer and display the result
+add2 [INT]                      Add 2 to the given integer and display the result
 ```

 #### Command-level help

 ```
-$ my-executable echo
+$ my-executable echo --help
 Usage : my-executable echo VALUE
 display the given value

-Available options:
+Arguments:
+VALUE                           Simple value

+Options:
+[--help, -?]
+Display help about this program
---reverse, -r                           reverse the value
+[--reverse, -r]                 Reverse the value
 ```

 ## Subcommands